Alcohol, drugs and driving

 Low range alcohol limit

-You will be over this limit and face a drink-driving penalty if the concentration of alcohol in your blood or breath is equal to or more than 0.05% BAC.
+You will be over this limit and face a drink-driving penalty if the concentration of alcohol in your blood or breath is between 0.05% and 0.079% BAC.

 Medium range alcohol limit